How to Sort Cell Range

 workBook.SaveAs("sortExcelRange.xlsx")

-method allow to sort a range based on a specified column.
-This method requires two parameters: the first parameter is the column you want to sort by, and the second parameter is the range you want to apply the sorting to.
+method allows you to sort a range based on a specified column.
+This method requires two parameters: the first parameter is the column you want to sort by, and the second parameter is the range to which you want to apply the sorting.

 :path=/static-assets/excel/content-code-examples/how-to/sort-cells-sort-by-column.cs